babasaraki/AYS-DataViz/README.md

 We have a fantastic assitants for this webinar!
 They are:

-- Phillips Adeyemi
+- Phillips Adeyemi, Ph.D.
-- Sadiq Adam
+- Adamu Abubakar Sadeeq, Ph.D.

 -----